 Ob Tier, ob Mensch, ob Baum

-Banished Bridge is a pleasant, if slightly ineffectual album, with side two being unable to match the side-long title track in the quality stakes.
+Banished Bridge is a pleasant, if slightly ineffectual album, side two unable to match the side-long title track in the quality stakes.
 The English-language vocals are a bit of a distraction, to be honest, which the band quickly rectified by ditching them, but the music's not bad, in a drifting sort of way.
 None of Grobschnitt's dynamics here; Novalis were defiantly laid-back, almost to the point of being laid-out in places.
-Lutz Rahn is credited with the usual organ/piano/Mellotron/synth, but as I said above, it's pretty hard to spot the 'Tron.
+Lutz Rahn is credited with the usual organ/piano/Mellotron/synth, but, as stated above, it's pretty hard to spot the Mellotron.
 The choirs on Banished Bridge itself don't sound like any of the standard sounds, but with only one band member credited with vocals, they're unlikely to be massed backing vox.
-Some faint strings on High Evolution may be 'Tron, too, as could the solo trumpet sound on Inside Of Me (Inside Of You), but it really is hard to tell.
+Some faint strings on High Evolution may be Mellotron, too, as could the solo trumpet sound on Inside Of Me (Inside Of You), but it really is hard to tell.

-1977's Konzerte is incredibly long for a single LP (I own shorter doubles), and the sound does suffer on vinyl, though I'm sure the CD would sound a load better, if only it were available.
-It effectively consists of the bulk of their two previous albums, with only one track missing from each, and nothing from Banished Bridge, though to be fair, they had changed their sound considerably in the interim.
-After the presumed non-'Tronness of Novalis and Sommerabend, you would've thought that a live album with an M400 specifically credited would finally feature the instrument a little more prominently.
-But no. Rahn's over-reliance on his Solina smothers the sound in long, sustained string parts, although the 'Tron does turn up in places.
-Impressionen and Wunderschätze feature flute parts from new member Fred Mühlböck, doubled on 'Tron flutes, and I think it's 'Tron flutes, and maybe choir, on the excellent Wer Schmetterlinge Lachen Hört, but Rahn obviously believed in hiding its light under a bushel, for reasons best known to himself.
-I still can't decide which keyboard makes the pitchbent string sounds on Sommerabend; it sounds more like string synth than 'Tron, but I wasn't aware you could pitchbend a Solina, so who knows?
+1977's Konzerte is incredibly long for a single LP (I own shorter doubles), the sound suffering on vinyl.
+It effectively consists of the bulk of their two previous albums, only one track missing from each and nothing from Banished Bridge; to be fair, they had changed their sound considerably in the interim.
+After the presumed non-Mellotronness of Novalis and Sommerabend, you would've thought that a live album with an M400 specifically credited would finally feature the instrument a little more prominently.
+But no. Rahn's over-reliance on his Solina smothers the sound in long, sustained string parts, although the Mellotron does turn up in places.
+Impressionen and Wunderschätze feature flute parts from new member Fred Mühlböck, doubled on Mellotron flutes, while I think it's Mellotron flutes and maybe choir on the excellent Wer Schmetterlinge Lachen Hört, but Rahn obviously believed in hiding its light under a bushel, for reasons best known to himself.
+I still can't decide which keyboard makes the pitchbent string sounds on Sommerabend; it sounds more like string synth than Mellotron, but you can't pitchbend a Solina, so who knows?
 The flute melody on its opening and closing parts (Wetterleuchten and Ins Licht) sound Mellotronic, too, with a final note below the range of the regular flute, but within the Mellotron's.

-So; hmmm.
+Hmmm.
 Not a bad band, but generally a little uninspired, to be brutally honest.
-If you're going to buy one album, make it Konzerte, since it covers most of their best material, while also being their 'best' Mellotron album, although that's not saying much.
-For the enthusiast, all the above are just about worth hearing, plus Novalis and Sommerabend, although Flossenengel's follow-up, Augenblicke (**½) is pretty average fare, and anything after that's a waste of time.
+If you're going to buy one album, make it Konzerte, since it covers most of their best material, while also being their 'best' Mellotron album, which isn't saying much.
+For the enthusiast, all the above are just about worth hearing, plus Novalis and Sommerabend, although Flossenengel's follow-up, Augenblicke (**½) is pretty average fare and anything after that's a waste of time.
 One other related release that's actually worth the effort is Lutz Rahn's solo album from '78, Solo Trip, which probably features about as much Mellotron as in Novalis' entire career.
 Odd.